 This mallet’s smooth, stable stroke gave me quick confidence by providing solid speed and crisp forward roll.

-The forged aluminum body combines with the custom sole weight to increase MOI and boost forgiveness, something I appreciated when I missed the sweet spot.
+The forged aluminum body combines with the custom sole weight to increase MOI and boost forgiveness, something we appreciated when we missed the sweet spot.

-If you seek more consistency in your putting, I can attest that the Mundy delivers on all fronts.
+If you seek more consistency in your putting, we can attest that the Mundy delivers on all fronts.

 Titleist Scotty Cameron Special Select Newport 2